 There are myriad other creative things you could do that don’t cost much money.
 You could draw, paint, dance, take photographs, sing, play music, cook, journal, or write.
 I had forgotten than I love to play the piano, and that when I do, it’s easier to let go of my work stress.
 It’s important to find activities that give you the joy that your work may be sucking out of you.

-I tried online dating, throwing parties, meetups, answering Craigslist personal ads (I have a real hodgepodge of friends), reconnecting with old friends, volunteering, and attending church.
+I tried online dating, throwing parties, meetups, answering Craigslist personal ads (I have a real hodgepodge of friends), reconnecting with old friends, volunteering

 Become a Better Friend